ljolliet/SpaceConquest/README.md

     - There is a minimal distance between each player's starting planet to balance the game.
     - There is also a minimal distance, smaller, between any planet and a neutral planet.
  - Spaceships :
-    - There is only one type of spaceship.
+    - There is two different type of spaceship, with different speed, damage and length.
     - Spaceships must be launched from a planet.
     - A spaceships hitting an enemy planet will withdraw one spaceship to the planet's available spaceships.
     - A spaceships arriving on an allied planet will add one spaceship to the planet's available spaceships.
     - A spaceship being part of a selected squadron will be highlighted in white.
     - Selected spaceships can have their target changed.
     - Spaceships automatically follow a path without obstacle when getting from a planet A to a planet B.
+    - If a spaceship crash on a enemy planet, an explosion appears.
  - AI :
     - It is possible to play against 1 to 4 AI.
     - AI have a simple behaviour, they attack the nearest planet.